banner

 We have seen the LORD is faithful, so what does he require of us?
 He wants the same thing—faithfulness.

-David, An Example of Faithfulness
+David, an Example of Faithfulness

-During the reign of King David, there is a famine for three successive years.
+During the reign of King David, there's a famine for three successive years.
 The king seeks the LORD for answers.
 He may have written Psalm 139 at this time, asking the LORD, “Search me, O God, and know my heart; test me and know my anxious thoughts.
 See if there is any offensive way in me, and lead me in the way everlasting (Psalm139:23-24, NIV).

 The LORD answers David, “It [that is, the famine] is on account of Saul and his blood-stained house; it is because he put the Gibeonites to death.”
 (2Samuel 21:1, NIV)

 Gibeonite ambassadors had tricked Joshua and the elders of Israel into believing they were from a distant nation (therefore, not a threat).
-Hearing about the great miracles of the LORD, they wanted to make a peace treaty with the Israelites (Joshua 9).
+Hearing about the astounding miracles of the LORD, they wanted to make a peace treaty with the Israelites (Joshua 9).

 Without checking with God, the elders judged by the appearances of the weary-worn travelers and believed their story.
 The elders made a peace treaty with them.
 Soon after that, they found out the Gibeonites lied; they were from a nearby city that the LORD wanted them to destroy.